 Amongst the Japanese people, bears have a fearful reputation as maneaters.
 While the Sankebetsu incident played a significant role in cultivating this fear, it is not without grounds.
 During the first half of the 20th century, 141 people were killed in bear attacks on Hokkaido, with a further 300 injuries.
 Since 1962, 86 attacks resulting in 33 deaths have been recorded.

 The first encounter with the large, male brown bear that was later responsible for the killings took place in mid-November 1915 when it approached a farm in Sankebetsu.
 While its appearance alarmed the Ikeda family living there and panicked their horse, the bear departed after eating only harvested corn.
-After the bear reappeared close to the farm on November 20th, the head of the family recruited his son and two matagi, specialist winter hunters experienced at killing bears, to fend off the bear.
+After the bear reappeared close to the farm on November 20th, the head of the family recruited his son and two matagi, specialist winter hunters experienced at killing bears, to fend off the creature.
 When the bear visited the farmstead again 10 days later, the four men fired on it, wounding the animal.

 Despite following the animal’s trail towards Mount Onishika, noting numerous bloodstains that confirmed the animal had been injured by their bullets, a snowstorm forced them to turn back without finding it.
 The men concluded that the injury would instill a fear of humans in the bear and it would no longer approach settlements.